 IRC is a good way of engaging with the Linux community.
 Being able to tap into the wealth of knowledge of individuals logged into IRC enables users to engage directly with developers and other users of distributions and applications.
 IRC is not just limited to obtaining and giving technical support to others; it can be used for many other activities.

-To provide an insight into the quality of software that is available, we have compiled an updated list of 16 praiseworthy IRC clients.
-There’s a mix of graphical and console based applications included.
-Hopefully, there will be something of interest for all types of users.
-As the chart below indicates, we give our highest recommendation to HexChat, WeeChat, and Quasell IRC.
+To provide an insight into the quality of software that is available, we have compiled an updated list of 9 praiseworthy graphical IRC clients.
+Our findings are captured in the ratings chart below in the classic LinuxLinks-style.

 |HexChat||Multi-network IRC client based on XChat|

 |Smuxi||Smart MUltipleXed Irc - the IRC client for sophisticated users|

 |Pidgin||Easy to use and free chat client supporting lots of protocols|

 |KVIrc||KDE based next generation IRC client with module support|

 |Polari||Simple to use IRC Client|

 |dxirc||Simple yet capable cross-platform IRC client|